apache/apex-core/dimension_computation_store.md

 1. **dt.operator.Query.topic:**
 This is the name of the topic on which Query operator will listen for the queries.
 1. **dt.operator.QueryResult.numRetries**
-This property tell maximum number of time the QueryResult operator should retry to send the same data.
+This property tells the maximum number of times the QueryResult operator should retry to send the same data.
 This value is usually set to something high.

 ##### Attributes
 1. **dt.operator.DimensionsComputation.attr.PARTITIONER:**
 This tells how many partitions should be created for DimensionsComputation.
 Adding more partitions would process the data in parallel.
-If not provided, default single partition would be created.
-Refer [Partitioning](#partitioning) section for details on partitioning.
+If not provided, default a single partition would be created.
+Refer to the [Partitioning](#partitioning) section for details on partitioning.
 1. **dt.operator.DimensionsComputation.attr.MEMORY_MB:**
 This tells how much memory should be assigned to DimensionsComputations operator.
 If not provided, it defaults to 1 GB.
 1. **dt.operator.Store.attr.MEMORY_MB:**